-Saturday Becoming cloudy.
-Areas of morning fog.
-Areas of morning frost.
-Light winds becoming N 15 to 20 km/h during the morning then becoming light during the day.
+Saturday Sunny.
+Light winds becoming S 15 to 20 km/h during the afternoon then becoming light during the evening.

 - observations list type